SinghAstra/ComponentX/README.md

-## Description
+# SelectX

-SelectX is a web application designed to display a list of data fetched from an API on the left side of the screen.
-When an item is selected from the list, detailed information about that item is displayed on the right side.
-This project is built using Next Js to manage the state and interactions between the two components.
+SelectX is a web application and repository focused on reusable code for building **Master-Detail Layouts** (Split View).
+It allows developers to create UIs where a list of items is displayed on one side, and detailed information about a selected item is shown on the other.

+## Tech Stack

+- **Next.js**: For building the application with server-side rendering and optimized state management.
+- **Tailwind CSS**: For styling with utility-first CSS classes.
+- **shadcn**: For a modern, customizable UI component library.

 ## Features

-- Fetch and display data in a list format.
-- Show detailed information of a selected item on the right side.

-## Goal

-- To write reusable code
+- Reusable components for Master-Detail Layouts.
+- Seamless integration with APIs for fetching and displaying data.
+- Responsive and accessible design.